-- Acting as a trusted authority in evaluating driving safety;
+- Act as a trusted authority in evaluating driving safety;

-- Supporting legal efforts to appropriately restrict or remove driving privileges; and
+- Support legal efforts to appropriately restrict or remove driving privileges;

-- Seeking information and assistance on the health and mobility situation of the older driver from loved ones.
+- Seek information and assistance on the health and mobility situation of the older driver from loved ones; and

 More information on how aging can affect a driver's abilities can be found on our Driving Skills page.